A relative theory of universal central extensions: Introduction

 The text is structured as follows.
 In the first section we develop that part of the theory which does not depend on the existence of either projective objects or short exact sequences.
 Here we work in pointed Barr exact Goursat categories.
 We sketch the context and recall the basic definitions of \emph{perfect object} and \emph{(universal) central extension}.
-Some of the simpler correspondences between them are developed: Proposition~\ref{Proposition-Composition-Central-Extensions} on composing central extensions and Proposition~\ref{Proposition-Universal-vs-Weak-Universal} on the universality of a central extension vs.\ perfectness of its domain.
+Some of the simpler correspondences between them are developed, as for instance Proposition~\ref{Proposition-Universal-vs-Weak-Universal} on the universality of a central extension vs.\ perfectness of its domain.
 Further results are obtained in the setting of semi-abelian categories with enough projectives.
-In Section~\ref{Section-UCE-Construction} we prove that any perfect object admits a universal central extension (Theorem~\ref{Theorem-Universal-Central-Extension}); we show that a central extension is universal exactly when its domain is perfect and projective with respect to all central extensions (Corollary~\ref{Corollary-Universal-vs-Weak-Universal}), and we also make connections with semi-abelian homology (Corollary~\ref{Corollary-Homology}).
+In Section~\ref{Section-UCE-Construction} we prove that any perfect object admits a universal central extension (Theorem~\ref{Theorem-Universal-Central-Extension}).
 In Section~\ref{Section-Nested-Birkhoff-Subcategories} we consider the case of nested Birkhoff subcategories $\C\subset\B\subset\A$.
-Given a perfect object $B$ of $\B$ we obtain a short exact sequence comparing the second homology of $B$, viewed as an object of $\B$, with the second homology of $B$, viewed as an object of $\A$.
-The difference between them is expressed in terms of a universal central extension of~$B$ (Proposition~\ref{Proposition-Comparison}).
-Finally, in Section~\ref{Section-Examples}, we show how the theory unifies existing with new results by explaining the examples of groups vs.\ abelian groups, Liebniz algebras vs.\ Lie algebras vs.\ vector spaces, and precrossed modules vs.\ crossed modules vs.\ abelian crossed modules.
+Given a perfect object $B$ of~$\B$ we obtain a short exact sequence comparing the second homology of~$B$, viewed as an object of~$\B$, with the second homology of $B$, viewed as an object of $\A$ (Proposition~\ref{Proposition-Comparison}).
+In Section~\ref{Section-Recognition} we show that, when $\Ab(\A)\subset \B$ and \UCE\ holds, a central extension is universal exactly when its domain is perfect and projective with respect to all central extensions (Proposition~\ref{Proposition-Universal-vs-Weak-Universal'}), and we also refine the connections with semi-abelian homology obtained in Section~\ref{Section-UCE-Construction} (Theorem~\ref{Theorem-Homology}).
+In Section~\ref{Section-Examples} we show how the theory unifies existing with new results by explaining the examples of groups vs.\ abelian groups, Leibniz algebras vs.\ Lie algebras vs.\ vector spaces, and precrossed modules vs.\ crossed modules vs.\ abelian crossed modules.
+We also give counterexamples related to \UCE.
+Finally, in Section~\ref{Section-Final-Remarks}, we end with some additional remarks: on possible characterisations of \UCE, on stem extensions, and on universal higher central extensions.